Syedtariqu/automated-email/README.md

     POST /api/send-daily-comic
     \`\`\`

-## ☁️ Deployment

-This application can be deployed to various cloud platforms that support Node.js applications, such as Render, Railway, or a custom VPS (e.g., DigitalOcean Droplets, AWS EC2).

-### General Deployment Steps:

-1.  **Choose a Cloud Provider**: Select a platform like Render, Railway, or a VPS provider.
-2.  **Configure Environment Variables**: On your chosen platform, you will need to set the environment variables (`UPSTASH_REDIS_REST_URL`, `UPSTASH_REDIS_REST_TOKEN`, `EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_USER`, `EMAIL_PASS`, `EMAIL_FROM`) that your application uses.
-These are crucial for connecting to Upstash Redis and sending emails.
-3.  **Build and Run**: Follow your platform's specific instructions to deploy a Node.js application.
-This usually involves connecting your Git repository and configuring a build command (`npm install`) and a start command (`npm start`).
-4.  **Update Frontend URL**: Once your backend is deployed and has a public URL (e.g., `https://your-app.render.com`), you will need to update the `fetch` URL in your `backend/public/index.html` to point to this new backend URL.
-If your frontend is served from the same domain as your backend (which is common for Express apps serving static files), you can continue to use relative paths like `/api/subscribe`.

 ---

 If you find this project useful, please consider giving it a star ⭐ on GitHub!
 Your support is greatly appreciated.